Peter Hayman (diplomat): Early and personal life

-Hayman was born in Deal, England, the son of Hilda (Waite-Browne) and Charles Henry Telford Hayman.
+Hayman was born in Deal, Kent, England, the son of Hilda (Waite-Browne) and Charles Henry Telford Hayman.
 He was educated at Stowe School and Worcester College, Oxford.
 He married Rosemary Eardley Blomefield in 1942, and had a son and a daughter.

 Career

 In November 1937 he joined the Home Office as an Assistant Principal.
 In World War II he served in the Rifle Brigade from 1942 to 1945, rising to the rank of Major.

 Hayman was director general of the British Information Services in New York (1961–64) and then deputy commandant of the British military government in West Berlin from 1964 to 1966.
 He returned to the Foreign and Commonwealth Office, becoming Deputy Under Secretary of State with responsibility for the United Nations and Eastern Europe from 1969 to 1970.
 Then, from 1970 to 1974, he served as High Commissioner of the United Kingdom to Canada.

 The Independent stated in his obituary that he started a commercial career in 1974, upon retirement at age 60.
-However The Guardian reported in 2014 that he later served in the intelligence services, and was "long-time deputy director of MI6".
+However, The Guardian reported in 2014 that he later served in the intelligence services, and was "long-time deputy director of MI6".
 The Daily Telegraph characterised him as an "MI6 operative".

 His obituary in The Independent gave his career history as: